-End the inspection stick scam!
+End the sticker scam!
 Support HB649 (2025) – New Hampshire legislation

-End the inspection sticker scam!
+End the sticker scam!

 HB649 passed the House on March 6 on a 212–143 vote!